CommonGateway/CoreBundle/docs/index.md

 * Resources               (SOON)
 * Subscriber              (SOON)

+The online Read the Docs can be found [here](https://commongateway.readthedocs.io)

 To have the Common Gateway CoreBundle documentation locally, please follow the instructions below:

 *   install [mkdocs](https://www.mkdocs.org/#installation)